Committees of the Seimas

 Committees may have closed sittings, when the information related to the State or commercial secret, or other information the use and furnishing whereof are restricted by law, is provided during the deliberation.

 Committee sittings and decisions adopted shall be deemed lawful when more than half of the committee members are present at the sitting.
-Committee sittings shall be presided over by the committee Chairman or by a Deputy committee Chairman upon the instruction of the Chairman.
-Prior to the Seimas' approval of a committee Chairman, sittings shall be presided over by the eldest member of the committee.
+Committee sittings shall be presided over by the committee Chair or by the committee Deputy Chair upon the instruction of the Chair.
+Prior to the Seimas' approval of a committee Chair, sittings shall be presided over by the eldest member of the committee.

 In committee sittings, including closed sittings, Seimas members who are not members of those committees may participate with the right of deliberative vote.